 Chef Don: Pacific Sable can be compared to Chilean Sea Bass.
-It's a very succulent fish that has an oil content comparable to salmon.
+It's a succulent fish with an oil content comparable to salmon.
 It also can be compared to Halibut.
-A firm, white flaky fish that is very tender.
+A firm, white, flaky fish that is very tender.

 Chef Don: Yes, use a blender.

 RG: Do you have to turn the peppers and onion while they are roasting or leave them alone?